 - an accessible resource for research associated with mesothelioma, and

 - a credible source of data to support operational policies and activities, as well as policy and program development associated with asbestos present in Australia.

 Patients diagnosed with mesothelioma who consent to being involved in the AMR’s asbestos exposure assessment are sent a questionnaire to record their residential and occupational history, and whether they have undertaken any tasks outside their paid work that may have resulted in exposure to asbestos.

 Their history is used to identify the jobs or other circumstances most likely to have exposed them to asbestos.
-This information is used to ask patients a set of specific questions that help researchers estimate their past exposure to asbestos including the probability of the exposure by occupation or non-occupational.
+This information is used to ask patients a set of specific questions that help researchers assess their past exposure to asbestos including the probability of the exposure by occupation or non-occupational.